-Chilwell School has two purpose built dining rooms which serve a range of healthy snacks, drinks and meals, throughout the day.
+Chilwell School has three purpose built dining rooms which serve a range of healthy snacks, drinks and meals, throughout the day.

-Meals Deals, Jacket Potatoes, Pasta and Salad Bars – See below for full menu
+Meal deals, jacket potatoes, pasta and salad bars – See below for full menu

 At Chilwell School we are actively trying to reduce our carbon footprint and are proud to source many of the ingredients for our school meals and snacks, locally.